Ludeme/LudiiAICompetition/README.md

 ### Learning track

 This track is following the same rules of the GGP except the games are going to be revealed during February and March.
 This allows the participants to prepare for the competition in (for example) making their agent learn more about these games before the competition.
-On the 20 games provided during these months, only 6 are going to be used for the actual competition.
 These games are all selected by the organisers of the competition.